Compare 60 Accounting Software Vendors

 Trial

-To truly understand which accounting software is best for your company before you buy, look for software vendors who are willing to let you peek behind the curtain with a free trial.
-With an application as complicated as accounting software, you’ll want to look for a trial that will provide you with enough time to port in some sample data, get a feel for major features, and test out the ease of use.
+To truly understand which accounting software is best for your company before you buy, you, as a small business owner, will want to look for software vendors who are willing to let you peek behind the curtain with a free trial.
+With an application as complicated as accounting software, you’ll want to look for a trial that will provide you with enough time to port in some sample data, get a feel for major features, and test out the ease of use among multiple users.
 A free trial can be the difference between choosing an accounting software that meets your needs and spending all your time formulating workarounds for problem areas.

 Case studies and referrals

 Accounting software sales reps and marketing websites can tell you all about the benefits their software provides, but where’s the proof?
+Where’s the reassurance that they understand what a small business owner needs?
 The best accounting software vendors will be able to show their worth via case studies and referrals to current power users.
 If you’re not given access to real-life user feedback and ROI calculations, don’t be afraid to ask for it.

 RFP